T-38 fleet is fragile but expected to lastuntil replacement arrives in 2020

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "T-38 Replacement Stalled Until After 2010 Budget".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "T-38 Replacement Stalled Until After 2010 Budget".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.